0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 where `credentials` contains the credential id (`cid`) and the related schema link.

-`url` is the address to which the user's mobile  calls the endpoint.
+`url` is the address at which the user's wallet makes a call to the endpoint.

 `from` is the `did` of the Issuer.